nlsfi/gs-ogcfeat-datastore/README.md

 Implementation status
 - Supports BBOX only Simple Filter
 - Supports BBOX Filter as part of a Complex Filter.
+- A BBOX filter must be supplied either as simple bbox filter or as part of a more complex filter

 Issues and Limitations
-- (x) A BBOX filter must be supplied either as simple bbox filter or as part of a more complex filter
 - (x) Storing a Basic Auth authorized backend fails in outer Geoserver code?
 -- landing page, /conformance /collections schema etc work just fine after

 To-do with some recent changes
-- (/) fetches only first page of items up to default limit at the moment
-- (/) Add some form of limit support to avoid fetch-all-of-database queries
-- (/) Add paging support with a custom GeoJSONReader to complement limit  support
-- (/) Add GitHub actions - JDK11 atm
-- (/) Reduce logging noise
 - (x) Confirm compatibility with Geoserver AXIS ORDER and reprojections
 - (x) refactor to org.geotools.api interfaces and https://github.com/geotools/geotools/wiki/Remove-OpenGIS
 - (x) JDK17+ and other compatibility issues https://github.com/geoserver/geoserver/wiki/Jakarta-EE